 Legal actions for wrongful death can be very complex, especially when the harmful acts of several parties contributed to an individual’s death.
 Some parties may settle the matter before the case goes to trial; others may see it all the way to a verdict.
 No matter who the defendant is, the amount and type of financial recovery the plaintiff can make depend on the law of the state in which the case takes place.
-Contact an attorney to discuss your legal rights.
+Contact a wrongful death lawyer to discuss your legal rights.

 A Brief History of Wrongful Death Law